 - You can’t be paid more than Peter

-If you’re hearing feedback that you’re doing well, but there are various arbitrary reasons you can’t get rewarded for it, that’s a strong sign you’re being paid below market rates.
-Now, the term “market rates” gets used pretty loosely, so let me be super clear: that means someone else would agree to pay you more if you asked.
+If you’re hearing feedback that you’re doing well, but there are various arbitrary reasons you can’t get rewarded for it, that’s a strong signal you’re being paid below market rates.
+Now, the term “market rates” gets used pretty loosely, so let me spell it out: that means someone else would agree to pay you more if you asked.

 Getting that Payrise